Howard Schultz steps down from Starbucks board of directors

 Starbucks shared the succession plans with Yahoo Finance on Wednesday after the market close, saying Schultz will "retire as director" and that it was "part of a planned transition."

-Schultz founded the company back in the early 1980s.
+Schultz founded the company back in the 1980s.
 He then served as CEO from 1986 to 2000, returning to the post from 2008 to 2017 and again from 2022 to 2023.
-The current CEO of Starbucks, Laxman Narasimhan, took the helm from Howard Schultz on March 23, following a nearly six-month immersion experience at the company.
+The current CEO of Starbucks, Laxman Narasimhan, took the helm from Schultz on March 23, following a nearly six-month immersion experience at the company.

 In the release, Schultz said he looks forward to "supporting this next generation of leaders to steward Starbucks into the future as a customer, supporter and advocate in my role as chairman emeritus."

-Wei Zhang will join the company’s Board of Directors, effective Oct.
-1. Zhang most recently served as senior advisor to Alibaba Group and formerly led Alibaba Pictures Group as president.
+Wei Zhang will take Schultz's spot on Starbucks' board of directors, effective Oct.
+1. Zhang most recently served as senior adviser to Alibaba Group and was president of Alibaba Pictures Group.
 She also serves on the board for Ralph Lauren.

-Zhang will be the ninth director on the board after Land O'Lakes CEO Beth Ford joined the board earlier this year.
+Zhang will be the ninth director, and third woman, on the board after Land O'Lakes CEO Beth Ford joined the board earlier this year.

-In the release, Board of Directors chair Mellody Hobson called Zhang "an innovator and game changer" who "will help guide us as we continue to grow as a global company."
+In the release, the board's chair Mellody Hobson called Zhang "an innovator and game changer" who "will help guide us as we continue to grow as a global company."

 "Her addition to the board, combined with Laxman’s inspiring and strategic vision, proven operational effectiveness, and deep experience in both developed and developing markets, makes me confident that our best days are truly ahead of us," Hobson added.